Education Benefits & Participation

 - One conference travel for the chief resident (R5)

-Please note that the following expenses incurred by trainees, will not be reimbursed by either the Division of General Surgery or the Department of Surgery (this list is not intended to be all inclusive):
+Please note that the following expenses incurred by trainees may be eligible for reimbursement by either the Division of General Surgery or the Department of Surgery:

 - USMLE examination fees